-Smart devices based on standard communication protocols, suitable for considerably wider application sectors.
-It ranges from the Mission Critical Massive IoT IoT - in relation to the application communication skills, to their reliability, latency, and the number of connected devices - investing in the fields of logistics, the "smart home" and the "smart city", factory automation, dell’automotive, but also to occupational health and safety.
+Smart devices based on standard communication protocols, suitable for considerably vast application sectors.
+It ranges from Massive IoT to Mission Critical IoT - in relation to the communication capacity of the applications, their reliability, latency, and the number of connected devices - investing in the sectors of logistics, the "smart home" and the "smart city", factory automation, automotive, but also medicine and safety.

-As known, the Internet of Things that profit from developments in the production of electronics and wireless communications sectors, going to encourage the retrieval capabilities of information and communication appliances, monitoring safety systems, wearable devices and health, relati devices in home automation, robotics, farming, but also transport, self-driving car and much more.
+As is known, the Internet of Things takes advantage of production developments in the electronics and wireless communication sectors, encouraging the information retrieval and communication capabilities of household appliances, surveillance and security systems, wearable and healthcare devices, related to home automation, robotics, farming, but also transport, self-driving cars and much more.

-Focal Technologies at the base of the Internet of things, computational platforms - such as Arduino and Raspberry notes - Wi-Fi networks and Bluetooth, integrate da Edge Computing - decentralized IT architecture – to address latency issues, reliability and so on, and process large amounts of data in real time.
+Focal technologies underlying the Internet of Things, computational platforms - such as the well-known Arduino and Raspberry - Wi-Fi and Bluetooth networks, integrated by Edge Computing - decentralized IT architectures - to deal with problems of latency, reliability and so on, and process large amounts of data in real time.

-The commercialization of these devices - of course, subject to the CE certification of the products themselves - continues to benefit from solid growth.
-According to today's estimates, in 2015 the IoT market presence stood on 18 billion connected devices; device which - as expected - will reach the number of about 50 billion in 2020.
+The marketing of these devices - clearly subject to CE certification of the products themselves - continues to benefit from solid growth.
+According to today's estimates, in 2015 the IoT presence on the market stood at 18 billion connected devices; devices which - according to forecasts - will reach around 50 billion in 2020.

-The certification CE It is an essential element for the marketing of products on the European market IoT, ensuring the consumer the conformity of the product with all the provisions of the European Community.
-The obligations for CE certification, as regulated by the Decision of the European Parliament and of the Council n.
-768/2008/THIS, covering the different economic agents involved, whether it be the manufacturer, authorized representative, importer or distributor.
+There CE certification it is an essential element for the marketing of IoT products on the European market, guaranteeing the consumer the conformity of the product itself with all the provisions of the European Community.
+The obligations regarding CE certification, as regulated by the decision of the European Parliament and of the Council n.
+768/2008/EC, fall on the various economic operators involved, be they manufacturer, authorized representative, importer or distributor.

-Among the main obligations contained to draft, or to prepare a competent laboratory as Sicom Testing, the procedure for assessment of conformity, The EC declaration of conformity, preparing a technical file for CE marking.
-The technical dossier - documentary proof of the object's compliance with the applicable regulations - must be kept for ten years. essential obligations to the CE certification of products, Moreover, have the CE marking (which should be visible, legibly and indelibly) as well as the sudden implementation of corrective action when the product placed on the market is then found not to conform to European Union directives.
+The main obligations include that of drawing up, or having a competent laboratory such as Sicom Testing draw up, the product conformity assessment procedure, the EU declaration of conformity, preparing a technical file for the CE marking.
+The technical file in question - documentary demonstration of the object's compliance with current directives - must be kept for ten years.
+Furthermore, essential obligations for the CE certification of products are the affixing of the CE mark (which must be visible, legible and indelible) as well as the sudden implementation of corrective actions if the product placed on the market turns out not to comply with Community directives European.

-To draw up the EC declaration of conformity and get the CE certification of products, The IoT devices must be subjected to tests and examinations stating their follow local guidelines.
-Among the relevant assessments - and performed by Sicom Testing - include:
+To draft the EU declaration of conformity and obtain CE certification of the products, IoT devices must be subject to tests and evaluation tests that confirm their compliance with current directives.
+Among the relevant assessments - and carried out by Sicom Testing - are:

-- Evidence of compliance during the certification process and pre-testing during the product design; tests for the control of production during the lifetime of the product itself;
+- Conformity tests during the certification and pre-testing process during the product design phase; tests for production control throughout the life of the product itself;

-Tests for the certification of electromagnetic compatibility, to verify the Performance of the product and its immunity to external disturbances;
+Tests for certification electromagnetic compatibility, to verify the performance of the product and its immunity to external disturbances;

-- Radio tests Certification of full device communication capabilities that integrate Wi-Fi and Bluetooth;
+- Radio tests for the certification of the full communication functionality of devices that integrate Wi-Fi and Bluetooth;

-- Evidence of human exposure and SAR, for the verification of the "Specific Absorption Rate" for devices used in the vicinity of the ear and the body, needed particularly for wireless devices "wearable devices";
+- Human exposure testing and SAR, for the verification of the "Specific Absorption Rate" for devices used near the ear and the body, particularly necessary for wireless devices and "wearable devices";

-- Electrical Safety Testing, for the compliance testing of electrical and electronic equipment IoT to the essential requirements of the LVD;
+- Electrical safety tests, for the verification of conformity of electrical and electronic IoT equipment with the essential requirements of the LVD directive;

-- Tests on small and large appliances for domestic and industrial use: testing activities of appliances that include the integration of radio technologies, pivotal element IoT.
+- Tests on small and large household appliances for domestic and industrial use: testing activities on household appliances that involve the integration of radio technologies, a key element of the IoT.

 or call +39 0481 778931.